-- 4.9 Five cohorts have graduated from the BB-BF programme.
-The data provided to the Panel members show that the ratio of admitted to successful graduates is at 83.33%, 97.5% and 73.77% for the academic years 2006-2007, 2007-2008, and 2008-2009 respectively with 10 students from the 2008-2009 cohort still perusing their degree.
-Furthermore, the retention rate ranges from 83% to 100%.
+- 4.9 Five cohorts have graduated from the BB-IB programme.
+The data provided to the Panel members show that the ratio of admitted to successful graduates is at 100%, 89.5% and 83.3% for the academic years 2006-2007, 2007-2008, and 2008-2009 respectively with one and three students still perusing their degree from the 2007-2008 and 2008-2009 cohorts respectively.
+The retention rate ranges between 95% and 100%.
 RUW has started recently an effort to track its alumni.
 The tracking is done on the Faculty level.
 Out of all its graduates, the Faculty managed to track 77 individuals.
 The provided data indicate that 55% are employed and 8% are pursuing their postgraduate studies.
 No clear information is provided on the rest of the graduates.
-The Panel recommends that RUW develop a formal mechanism to improve its graduates' tracking and data collection system, both on a Faculty and programme level, and utilize the outcomes to inform decision making. - 4.10 Internship is offered as an elective course (BU399) and is well-received by students with the majority of them registering to attend the course.
+The Panel recommends that RUW develop a formal mechanism to improve its graduates' tracking and data collection system, both on a Faculty and programme level, and utilize the outcomes to inform decision making. - 4.10 Internship is offered as a major elective course (BUS 399) and is well-received by students with the majority of them registering to attend the course.
 There is a clear policy and procedure document governing the implementation of the course and is reflected in the course specifications.
 Both academic and company mentors are assigned to students to facilitate the learning process and are responsible for the assessment of students.
 The evaluation of the student is also based on an internship report and a presentation conducted by the student in front of a panel.
-Notwithstanding the above, and as stated under Indicator 1, the Panel recommends that the duration of the internship be revised in order to enhance the experience of all stakeholders. - 4.11 Senior Business Project (BUS 400) is a Faculty requirement comprising three credits out of the total 132 credits required for completing the programme.
+Notwithstanding the above, and as stated under Indicator 1, the Panel recommends that the provision of the internship in the programme and its duration be revised in order to enhance the experience of all stakeholders. - 4.11 Senior Business Project (BUS 400) is a Faculty required course comprising three Credits out of the total 132 Credits required for completing the programme.
 Students are provided with Final Year project Handbook which stipulates the rules and responsibilities of the student and the supervisor.
 The supervisors submit weekly progress report which is collated and submitted by the course coordinator to the Dean for monitoring.
 The Dean, the coordinator and the concerned supervisor discuss and resolve any issues related to the course.
 A panel comprising the supervisor, an internal examiner and an external examiner is assembled to evaluate and assess the projects.
 The Panel appreciates that the monitoring and supervision procedures of the senior projects are clearly stated and efficiently managed and that the projects link theory with practice.